 Vac, pack, freeze and stack!

-We usually take small packs of either Korean pulled beef/pork or slow-cooked lamb to have in wraps with coleslaw for lunch.
+Lunch: We usually take small packs of either Korean pulled beef/pork or slow-cooked lamb to have in wraps with slaw for lunch.
 These lunch options are fast to serve on the go and don't need utensils or plates for cleaning.
 We replace this slow-cooked deliciousness with fresh fish if we're lucky enough to catch something.
-We also portion out sausages into vacuum bags for lunches or dinners.
+We also portion out meat into vacuum bags for lunches or dinners.
 It's time-consuming but space-saving.

-Our camp meal favourites stem from home favourites.
+Dinner: Our camp meal favorites stem from home favorites.
 We choose wisely not to take bulky meals that use up too much room in the freezer.
 Meals that can be reheated quickly with no fuss, like a beef ragu tossed through tagliatelle and topped with parmesan.
 Vacuum sealed steaks last longer and take up less space than bulky packaging.
 Most of our dinners we serve with rice or pasta and always a side of veggies.

 Catch and cook

 Catching and cooking a meal is as good as it gets, like buying fresh plums with a blueish hue straight from the farmers’ market.
-Most of Australia's coastline has whiting, flathead, squid, abalone and bream, to name a few, all on tap.
-Can it get any better than landing a plate size snapper mid-afternoon to bake in foil over the coals?
+Can it get any better than landing a fish mid-afternoon to bake in foil over the coals?
 Add some ginger, garlic, and soy, then serve on a bed of sticky rice with green beans for a delicious seafood dinner.
-This way, we can use few ingredients and let those fresh fish flavours dominate the dish.
+This way, we can use few ingredients and let those fresh fish flavors dominate the dish.

 Fresh is best, but is it?